• Skip to primary navigation

 Primary Sidebar

 Hi y'all!
 I’m Kathleen.
-I love sharing my Southern shortcut recipes with you!
-I’m a food stylist, cookbook author, and former test kitchen director living in a charming small town in Alabama.
+I share Southern shortcut recipes!
+I’m a food stylist, cookbook author, and former test kitchen director in Alabama.
 I take traditional Southern recipes you know and love (and a few new ones) and make them with shortcuts so you can enjoy them faster.

 • Facebook